longread-well/bakeoff/README.md

 The advantages of this are:

-* we get to keep all scripts / snakefiles in one place (this github repo), so we can see them all.
+* we get to keep all scripts / snakefiles in one place (i.e. in this github repo), so we can see them all.
 * but you also have the code right there in the folder you're analysing (including any code shared between analyses).
 * any changes you make can be tracked using git.